AlvaroRodriguezGallardo/src-brokering/docs/broker/README.md

 Lastly, we say $x$ is an optimal Pareto in a domain $\Omega \subset \mathbb{R^n}$ if $F(x)$ dominates $F(y) \text{ } \forall y \in \Omega$.

 There are a wide range of MOEAs.
 However, I consider only two of them: tha classical MOEA (NSGA-II) and one in which divide and conquer logic is used (MOE/D).

+Using MOEAs could be more effective than only using one objective algorithms, because we have to optimise more than a resource.
+Maybe in MOE/D algorithm we use, for each piece, a scalar field, but the main view is like a MOEAs algorithm.